idaholab/moose/framework/doc/content/sqa/framework_sll.md

 > solvers for large-scale scientific simulation, featuring parallel multigrid methods for both structured
 > and unstructured grid problems.
 The hypre library is highly portable and supports a number of languages.

-+Testing:+ [!ac](PETSc) is able to utilize several externally developed preconditioners in its solution scheme.
++Testing:+ [!ac](PETSc) is able to utilize several externally-developed preconditioners in its solution scheme.
 Explicit testing of the Hypre BoomerAMG preconditioner is not done by the MOOSE suite since it is an optional dependency and isn't strictly required to solve MOOSE's linear and nonlinear systems.
 However, this preconditioner option does appear in a number of the Functional tests in the